The City Club brings communities together for vital conversations and civil, civic dialogue. You care about that. Join the Club.

 The City Club has an ongoing commitment to sharing its work with our region's youngest citizens.
 The Student Program at the City Club has grown into a mainstay and has become a very important component in our educational outreach initiatives.
 The Student Program provides students with hands-on exposure to lessons about citizenship, civics, and history.
 Students participants not only learn about current affairs, they learn how to analyze complex issues facing society and how to express a mature point of view.

 All on-site forums are open to students for free and include lunch.
 The Forums begin at 12:30 p.m. and conclude at 1:30 p.m.
-For more information or to bring your class, contact Fay Walker at email@example.com or 216-621-0082.
+For more information or to bring your class, contact Julia Wang at firstname.lastname@example.org or 216-621-0082.

 The City Club is proud to provide civic education to our region's future leaders.
 The following donors make the Student Program possible: